The File Table: Osquery's Secret Weapon

 the double wildcard.

--- WARNING: Do NOT run the following query it will literally return every
+-- WARNING: Do NOT run the following query it will literally return thousands of

 SELECT